Proven-Paradox/shaper-system/Adversaries-and-Monsters.md

 Mental Defense: 10

 *Favored Element*, each instance of this monster deals damage of a chosen element.
 Damage can be fire, ice, sky, earth, light, or dark.
 *Absorb* (Major action Attack), x1 damage, Elemental, melee.
-On first success, target is partially absorbed.
-On second success, the target is rooted.
-On a third success, target is grappled and Absorb's damage becomes x2
+On first success, the target is rooted.
+On a third success, target is grappled and this Attack's damage becomes x2
 *Splash* (Major action Attack), x1 damage, Elemental, short.
 *Thorns* (Passive), anyone who attacks a Slime in melee range takes 4 Elemental damage.

 ## Snipers
 Archers, rifle-wielders, markspeople, assassins who rely on distance and steady aim.
 Their general tactic is going to be to find a safe place where they're away from the fighting or in an otherwise difficult to reach perch, and take their time aiming and firing consistent shots.

-## Thugs
-Straightforward brutes.
-In a fight, this represents someone who is going to get close, hit hard, and not much else.
-This could be a ruffian in a bar, a backstreet mugger, hired meatheads, or similar fare.

 #### Lesser Thug
 Strength 3
-Finess 0
+Finesse 0
 Toughness 2
 Mind -1
 Soul -1